malanski/cron/README.md

 - Design a CSS style
 - Deploy on gh-pages trough a:`npm run deploy`

-With this project I have learned how to use
+With this project I have learned how to use a javaScript code to count seconds, minutes and hours. as long the page stays open, in order to save background processing.

 ### Front-end Tecnologies in this project:
 - React